Prethermalization without temperature: NMR Floquet drive

+where $\theta_{ij}$ is the angle between the internuclear vector $\vec{r}_{ij}$ and the $z$ axis (defined by the static external field), $I_i^z$ refers to the $z$ component of the spin $\vec{I}_i$ and $\cdots$ refer to other couplings between other types of nuclear spins and higher order terms.
+Note that the secular Hamiltonian conserves the total $z$ component of the magnetization, $M = \sum_i I_i^z$.

+The DTC experiment~\cite{rovny_observation_2018, RovnyPRB} prepares a weakly magnetized mixed initial state at high temperature.
+The spins interact via $H_{\rm secular}$ for a time-period $T$ and are then periodically subject to a near perfect $\pi$-pulse that globally flips all spins, with a deviation $\epsilon$.
+Despite the systematic deviation in the rotation angle, the experiment observes a period doubled signal locked at a frequency $\omega/2$ for strong enough interactions $J$, one characteristic signature of time-crystalline order~\cite{briefhistory}.
+For weaker interactions, the system crosses over to a regime with ``beating" at a frequency that tracks $\epsilon$ instead of robust period doubling---thereby crossing over from a regime with a time-crystalline signature to one without.

-\textbf{NMR Floquet drive---} For concreteness, we study a driven one dimensional system of spin degrees of freedom on sites $i$, $S_i^\alpha = \frac{1}{2}\sigma_i^\alpha$ where $\alpha = x,y,z$ and $\sigma^\alpha$ are Pauli spin 1/2 matrices.
+For concreteness, we will work with a tractable minimal model inspired by the NMR drive in which the essential ingredients for producing DTC behavior via $U(1)$ prethermalization are manifest.
+We study a driven one dimensional system of spin degrees of freedom on sites $i$, $S_i^\alpha = \frac{1}{2}\sigma_i^\alpha$ where $\alpha = x,y,z$ and $\sigma^\alpha$ are Pauli spin 1/2 matrices.
 The drive consists of three elements.
-The first are XXZ type nearest and (integrability-breaking) next-nearest neighbour interactions of respective strengths $J,J'$; the second a uniform magnetic field in the $z$ direction, $h \Sztot$; and the third a periodically applied global spin rotation by an angle $\theta$ about the $x$ axis, generated by $P^x_\theta$:
+The first are XXZ type nearest and (integrability-breaking) next-nearest neighbour interactions of respective strengths $J,J'$; the second a uniform magnetic field in the $z$ direction, $h \Sztot$; and the third a periodically applied global spin rotation by an angle $\theta$ about the $x$ axis, generated by $P^x_\theta$.
+Our choice to work in one dimension with truncated-range interactions is for numerical tractability; our conceptual framework is equally applicable to higher dimension and longer-range interactions.